< Blog < Stay Fit < Exercises < Tire Flip: Muscles Worked, Benefits & No-Tire Alternatives

 MS in Occupational Therapy, BS in Kinesiology, Certified Corrective Exercise Specialist, CrossFit Level 1 Coach

 Tire flip is a powerful exercise that can strengthen your whole body.
-Explore the technique, muscles worked & beginner no-tire alternatives in this blog post.
+In this blog post, explore the technique, muscles worked, and beginner no-tire alternatives, and for custom full-body workouts, check out the Muscle Booster workout planner.

 Table of Contents